Rafalini/Game-of-Light/README.md

 ### Notes:

-Polygon shapes are generated with random number of  sides (from 1 - just wall as well as 2, to 8).
+Polygon shapes are generated with random number of  sides (from 1 - just wall as well as 2, to 8), except circle and rectangle.

 * choice of figures in menu (not sequential change after drawing) in future update